-Acetaminophen toxicity may occur with acute ingestion or chronic ingestions over a longer time frame.
-In general, acute ingestions involve the consumption of immediate-release acetaminophen as a single dose of 200 mg/kg by children or 10 g by adults.
+Acetaminophen toxicity may occur with acute ingestion or chronic ingestions.
+In general, acute ingestions involve the consumption of acetaminophen as a single dose that results in a toxic concentration on the Rumack-Matthew nomogram.
+This typically correlates to an ingestion of 200 mg/kg of APAP in children and 150 mg/kg in adults.

-- Stage I occurs within 24 hours of ingestion.
-Patients may have nausea, vomiting, lethargy, and diaphoresis or they may be asymptomatic.
+- Stage 1 occurs within 24 hours of ingestion.
+Patients may have nausea, vomiting, lethargy, and diaphoresis, or they may be asymptomatic.

-- Stage II occurs between 24 and 72 hours and is associated with evidence of hepatitis, including elevated aminotransferases and right upper quadrant tenderness.
+- Stage 2 occurs between 24 and 72 hours after ingestion and is associated with elevated aminotransferases and right upper quadrant tenderness.

-- Stage III occurs between 72 and 96 hours and can present as hepatic encephalopathy, jaundice, coagulopathy, and acidosis.
+- Stage 3 occurs between 72 and 96 hours after ingestion and can present as hepatic encephalopathy, jaundice, coagulopathy, and acidosis.

-- Stage IV is the recovery phase and occurs between 96 hours and 2 weeks; laboratories may take more weeks to normalize.
+- Stage 4 is the recovery phase and occurs between 96 hours and 2 weeks after ingestion; laboratory values may take longer to normalize.

 T39.1X4A – Poisoning by 4-Aminophenol derivatives, undetermined, initial encounter

-- Acute alcoholic hepatitis – serum aminotransferases usually does not reach levels seen in acetaminophen toxicity
+- Acute alcoholic hepatitis – Serum aminotransferase elevations usually do not reach as high a peak as seen in acetaminophen toxicity.

-- Ischemic hepatitis – more likely with history of hypotension, elevated lactate dehydrogenase (LDH)
+- Ischemic hepatitis – More likely with history of hypotension, unconsciousness, and/or prolonged immobilization secondary to incapacitation.

 - Rhabdomyolysis – Will often have elevations in serum transaminases in a pattern similar to acetaminophen (aspartate transaminase [AST] > alanine transaminase [ALT]); obtaining a creatinine kinase (CK) concentration can be helpful in distinguishing between these.